montagejs/collections/README.md

 The `by` function must be a function that accepts a value from the collection and returns a representative value on which to sort.

-(Array+, List, Set, Map, SortedSet, LruSet, SortedArray, SortedArraySet, FastSet, Heap)
+(Array+, List, Deque, Set, Map, SortedSet, LruSet, SortedArray, SortedArraySet, FastSet, Heap)

 ### group(callback, thisp, equals)